S-Kia/Thera_Nao/README.md

 python feedback_session_start.py
 ```

-3. Make sure Python 3.8+ environment (with Groq API access) is configured correctly for subprocess execution.
+3. Make sure a Python 3.8+ environment (with Groq API access) is configured correctly for subprocess execution.

 ---